How to Read and Use the Schedule Guide

 This section highlights recent changes.
 We hope these changes are helpful and we encourage you to share this information with other passengers.

-- FAX has added a new line all the way across Herndon Avenue!
-The new Route 3 provides service from the El Paseo Shopping Center at Herndon and Riverside to the Clovis Community College Herndon Campus at Herndon and Villa, serving medical centers, commercial areas, and housing developments along the way.
-This new route will provide service every 45-minutes on weekdays and weekends.
-See the Route 3 route map and timetables.
+1. FAX has added service to Clovis Community College!
+Route 3 now provides service from the El Paseo Shopping Center at Herndon and Riverside (close to Highway 99) to the Clovis Community College and the Clovis North Education Center at Willow and International, serving medical centers, commercial areas, and housing developments along the way.
+This route provides service every 45 minutes on week- days and weekends.
+See pages 25–27 of the Schedule Guide for the updated route map and timetables.

 As always, thank you for riding FAX